Lifespan: Up to 8 years

-The scientific name ‘Sarcophilus’ (meaning ‘flesh-lover’) is well suited to these carnivores who feed on fresh meat as well as rotting carcasses of other animals.
-When devils feed, they consume the entire animal – flesh, fur, bones and all.
-They often screech and growl when feeding, to intimidate and scare off other animals to prevent fighting.
+The scientific name ‘sarcophilus’ (meaning ‘flesh-lover’) is well suited to the Tasmanian devil, as these carnivorous scavengers feed on fresh meat as well as rotting carcasses of wallabies, wombats, lizards, frogs, almost anything they can find.
+When devils feed on their prey, they consume the entire animal – flesh, fur, bones and all.
+This keeps the environment tidy, healthy, and free of maggots and other infestations.
+Uninterrupted, Tasmanian devils can eat up to 40% of their body weight in 30 minutes.